 Third, we put in some shelves.
 Since we have the 3 cats, we put in 3 dog houses lined with Reflectix (steps in the video below).
-One of the dog houses was placed on the shelf.
+One of the dog houses was placed on the shelf (pictures below).

 Fourth, we taped shelves to the outside of the shed to cover the entrances to help keep rain and snow out.

-Final Step was putting straw in the dog houses and around them.
+The Final Step was putting the straw in the dog houses and around them.

 How to use a dog house as an outdoor cat shelter

-(Reflectix rolls come in different dimensions, you will obviously need much less for a dog house than a shed so be sure to order the size the meets your needs.
+(Reflectix rolls come in different dimensions, you will obviously need much less for a dog house than a shed so be sure to order the size that meets your needs.